|Home||Parent||Team||Coach||Referee||Safety||Regional Info||FAQ||Kids Zone

 Information on player registration locations is found on this website (see Registration).
 Families must pre-register and print their own registration forms through the national eAYSO website.
 These forms are brought to one of the Walk-In Registrations listed on the website.
 Walk-In Registration can only be done in person.

 Volunteers (coaches, referees, etc.) have an online early registration option and can register their children at a discounted rate.
 Please check the website if you are interested in volunteering.

 Missed Walk-In Registration?
 Following the Walk-In Registrations, registration is done through the mail.
 Registration is first-come, first-served.
 The use of the Walk-In Registration process is encouraged.

 The registration covers all player expenses, including the basic picture package, and supplemental accident insurance for AYSO-sponsored activities.

 Players need shin-guards, appropriate shoes, and (strongly recommended) a practice ball.

 Additional expenses may include:

 San Mateo AYSO endeavors to provide a quality soccer experience for all eligible players.
-Families who are unable to afford the registration expenses may contact the Regional Commissioner during the open registration times.
+Families who are unable to afford the registration expenses may be elegible for a fee reduction during the open registration times.